jackieshikun/springmvc-blog/README.md

 # springmvc-blog

-Using SpringMVC, SpringJPA, MySQL to develop a blog system.
+Using Thymeleaf, SpringMVC, SpringJPA, MySQL to develop a blog system.
 Users can create/edit/delete/comment blogs.
 Other than that, users could design theirs profile, such as changing username, avatar and password.

 In addition, I introduces markdown to the blog system, which means users could use markdown grammer to edit their blogs.